ebingrav/avwiki/Category:House_Of_Stone.md

-''A gilded street in [ Cathracharraig](:Category:Cathracharraig "wikilink"), the street paved from solid gold: framed on the northern edge by the foothills of Devil's Peak, furtive glances and secretive movements come from its inhabitants.
+''A gilded street in [ Cathracharraig](:Category:Cathracharraig.md "wikilink"), the street paved from solid gold: framed on the northern edge by the foothills of Devil's Peak, furtive glances and secretive movements come from its inhabitants.

 ''At its western end, huddled in the shadows and stones of Devil's Peak stands a building whose edifice undeniably shows the abundance of money